 Toyota GR86 (2022-)

 The Toyota GR86 follows on from the previous GT86, but with more power thanks to its 232bhp 2.4-litre motor.
 This is good enough for 0-62mph in 6.3 seconds and 140mph flat out, which is more than enough fun for most drivers.
-And it’s still good value, which makes you wonder if you need to spend more on the Toyota Supra.
-All that, and the potential of a ten-year warranty that has the beating of even Kia and Hyundai.
+And it’s still good value, which makes you wonder if you need to spend more on the Toyota Supra – or the Toyota GR Yaris for that matter.
+All that, and the potential of a 10-year warranty that has the beating of even Kia and Hyundai.